icpc/ccs-specs/Contest_API.md

 file, i.e. there must not be extra directories (or files) added unless these are explicitly part of the submission content.

-#### POST submissions
+#### POST and PUT submissions

-To add a submission one can use the `POST` method on the submissions endpoint.
+To add a submission one can use the `POST` method on the submissions endpoint or the `PUT` method directly on an element url. `POST` is typically used by teams submitting to the contest and `PUT` is used by admin users or tools.
-The `POST` must include a valid JSON object with the same attributes the submission endpoint returns with a `GET` request with the following exceptions:
+Both must include a valid JSON object with the same attributes the submission endpoint returns with a `GET` request with the following exceptions:

-* The attributes `id`, `team_id`, `time`, and `contest_time` are
+* The attributes `team_id`, `time`, and `contest_time` are
-  optional.
-However, depending on the use case (see below) the server may require attributes to either be absent or present, and should respond with a 400 error code in such cases.
+  optional depending on the use case (see below).
+The server may require attributes to either be absent or present, and should respond with a 4xx error code in such cases.
 * Since `files` only supports `application/zip`, providing the `mime` field is optional.
 * `reaction` may be provided but a CCS does not have to honour it.
-* The `time` attribute is optional.
-If not provided (or `null`) it will default to the current time as determined by the server.
+* If the CCS supports a `team` role they will only have access to `POST`, and `time` must not be provided when using this role. `time` will always be set to the current time as determined by the server. `team_id` may be provided but then must match the ID of the team associated with the request.
-* If the CCS supports a `team` role, `time` and `id` must not be provided when using this role. `team_id` may be provided but then must match the ID of the team associated with the request. `time` will then always use the current time as determined by the server.
-The CCS will determine an `id`.
+* Simple proxys using an `admin` role should also use `POST` to let the server determine the `id`. `team_id` must be provided but `time` must not and will be determined by the server.
-* If an `id` is supplied, the client should make sure it is unique, i.e. not used yet on the CCS.
-The client should normally not supply `id`, but let it be determined by the server.
-However, for example in a setup with a central CCS with satellite sites where teams submit to a proxy CCS that forwards to the central CCS, this might be useful to make sure that the proxy CCS can accept submissions even when the connection to the central CCS is down.
+* For more advanced scenarios an `admin` role may use a `PUT`. `time` is required and the client is responsible for making sure the provided `id` is unique.
+For example in a setup with a central CCS with satellite sites where teams submit to a proxy CCS that forwards to the central CCS, this might be useful to make sure that the proxy CCS can accept submissions even when the connection to the central CCS is down.
 The proxy can then forward these submissions later, when the connection is restored again.

-The request must fail with a 400 error code if any of the following happens:
+The request must fail with a 4xx error code if any of the following happens:

 * A required attribute is missing.
 * An attribute that must not be provided is provided.